vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/16_rAmas_Hill.md

 Rāmṭ¯ek in addition to the two names noticed above, and explains it as being due to Śiva bringing the Śaivas to the hill.
 According to the colophon the Māhātmya has

-been taken from the Kaumārakhaṇd

-. a of the Padmapurāṇa; but the portion dealing
+been taken from the Kaumārakhaṇḍa of the Padmapurāṇa; but the portion dealing

 with Śambūka’s story seems to have been copied verbatim  from the Rāmāyaṇa of